AndresUribe1234/Habits-front/README.md

 # Habits-front

 Habits-front is the front-end code for a web application that helps users track their habits and provides insights to help them stay motivated.
-The app is built using JavaScript and the ReactJS framework Next.js and runs on the front-end.
+The app is built using the Next.js framework, which is based on JavaScript, and it runs on the front-end.

 ## Motivation